Danilooa/npm_cookbook/README.md

 **listing installed packages**

-If you have intalled a package, it will be inside the directory _node_modules_ in your package home directory.
+If you have installed a package, it will be inside the directory _node_modules_ in your package home directory.
 So, to list the packages run
 $ `ls ./node_modules/`